BUILDING EMOTIONAL CONNECTION SERIES, PART ONE

 Really give this some thought.

-You might even ask a friend of the opposite sex for their take on your style of emotional connection.
+You might even ask one close female friend and one friend of the opposite sex for their take on your style of emotional connection.

-Such a conversation might help you find a starting point for becoming more emotionally aware.
+Such conversations might help you find a starting point for becoming more emotionally aware.

 Improved competence in any field of interest generally begins with increased awareness.